cucupac/cucupac/README.md

 ### Greetings 👋

-- 🦾 Lead Software Architect.
+- 🦾 Backend Software Engineer.
-- 🔭 Currently building in Defi.
+- 🔭 Currently building on blockchains.
-- 🌱 Learning Bayesian Statistcs.
+- 🌱 Learning @ Gerogia Institue of Technology.
 - 💥 Let's connect if you like math, software, or startups!